bdcoder2/rmp/README.md

-# Routemap pages (rmp) for .Net websites WITHOUT MVC OR RAZOR
+# Routemap pages (rmp) for .Net websites WITHOUT MVC or Razor

 Illustrates defining routemaps WITHOUT the need of MVC or Razor pages for creating lightweight websites.